Diversity Advancement Scholarship

 Maybe you chose architecture because you want to design a better world.
 Or you can’t imagine doing anything else.
 One thing’s for certain: You love this work.
 And we’d love to help fund your college experience with a multiyear scholarship, up to $20,000.

 We created the Diversity Advancement Scholarship to help more minority students pursue a successful career in architecture.
 Multiple scholarships are available.

 We’re looking for minority students whose imagination and design thinking will influence the future of the built environment and the architecture profession.
-Eligible students must be a US citizen, have a minimum 3.0 GPA, and be:
+Eligible students must be a US citizen and be: